 Starring Nicholas Celozzi, Tom Reilly, Donna Denton, Toni Basil, Hope Marie Carlton, Tamara Hyler, Steven Brian Smith, Ty Miller

-First of all, it should be noted that this film isn't quite a full-on rock horror film in the mode of Rocktober Blood (where's that Blu-ray?!), Rock 'n' Roll Nightmare, Trick or Treat, Blood Roses, or Terror on Tour, though it does feature some kitschy dead rockers with gored-up facial and throat wounds.
+Like the other film here, Slaughterhouse Rock isn't quite the metal and monsters fiesta you'd expect though it does feature some kitschy dead rockers with gored-up facial and throat wounds.
 That said, you do get a really fun electronic score by Devo (yes, that Devo) and a very energetic turn by Basil, who stops the show just before the one-hour mark with an interpretive music video dance sequence that must be seen to be believed.
 Most of the actors seem like they just saw the script five seconds before the cameras started rolling, but Reilly and comic relief Steven Brian Smith bring some breezy charisma to their roles anyway.
 More oddly, in addition to some of the obligatory female topless shots, the film features an insane amount of shirtless beefcake and bro bonding that puts this somewhere between David DeCoteau territory and famous coded closeted horror films like A Nightmare on Elm Street 2: Freddy's Revenge and The Lost Boys.